 How many contestants are left?

-We’re about to get the top forty artists in the show, with ten acts assigned to each coach.
-The Battle Rounds will cut this number in half, and the Knockouts will cut that number in half again.
+There are currently twenty three artists left in the competition going into the Knockouts.
 By the time we get to the Live Shows, we’ll have eight artists that were saved by their coaches, and one lifeline act that is voted for by the public, a format introduced last year.

 How can I watch The Voice?